livefreensmart/moderation-guidelines/categories/development.md

 - The post should not have `follow me, resteem` kind of things.
 - The author is suggested to format the lengthy github commit URL using a short one.
 - The code repository must be precise and correct.
-- The code repository should be at least active in the last 12 months
+- We should actually accept only pull requests.
+The users should use pull requests instead of direct commits in the branch.

 ### Red Flags (Instant Hide)
 - The rules clearly say that the contributions should be for the open source projects.
 So if it is close-source e.g. SteemSQL, we can't accept it.